This game is rated PEGI 16

 At times there are challenges that require quick reactions to complete.
 Along with the other decisions, succeeding or failing these challenges can also determine the outcome of the story.
 Like with Heavy Rain or Detroit Become Human, failing can result in a character's death or survival.

 The app that you use to play the game also provides each player with lots of extra information.
 This includes character profiles, plots, events and clues.
 There are also lists of ripple events that have affected the path of the story.

 If you play in competitive mode, periodically one player is given a hidden agenda.
 They need to try and get a particular action to happen before the end of the scene.
 Other players can also vote if they think they know who has the hidden agenda, which results in conversations and discussions like Among Us.

 The result is a really unusual way to engage with a beautiful looking story.
 It works best as multiplayer where the combination of different perspectives and collaborative decision-making forces players to engage with what's happening on screen.
 It is designed for mature audiences, so parents will want to check it out before playing with even older teenagers.

 Players: You can play with 6 players in the same room, but you can’t play it online.
 You will need a iOS or Android smartphone for each player to use to play this.
 That could include the use of tablets or iPod Touch devices.

-Skill Rating: This game is enjoyed by 16+ year-olds as it's a good match for their ability and maturity.
+Skill Rating16+ year-olds usually have the required skill to enjoy this game.
 Older players will enjoy discussing different decisions and considering unintentional implications.
 Forward-thinking and information process skills are key, but also softer skills like compassion, insight and persuasion.